Climate Program Office

-Regional Integrated Science and Assessments (RISA) - supports research teams that conduct innovative, interdisciplinary, user-inspired, and regionally relevant research that informs resource management, planning, and public policy.
+Regional Integrated Sciences and Assessments (RISA) - supports research teams that conduct innovative, interdisciplinary, user-inspired, and regionally relevant research that informs resource management, planning, and public policy.

 |Sectoral Applications Research Program (SARP) - addresses the needs of a specific stakeholder or set of stakeholder within key socioeconomic sectors (e.g., water resources, agriculture, health, etc.) grappling with pressing climate-related issues.
 For 2012, SARP will focus on the water resource sector.

 National Integrated Drought Information System (NIDIS) - provides dynamic and easily accessible drought information for the Nation.
 NIDIS supports drought research focusing on risk assessment, forecasting, management, and development of decision-support resources.
 "Coping with Drought," grants competitions are administered through the RISA and SARP programs.